ElektraInitiative/PermaplanT/doc/architecture/12glossary.md

 - garden:
   The physical place which is represented by the map.
   Can also be balcony or similar.
+- event:
+  a day relevant to a user, which occurs on a map, e.g. when elements in the map get added/removed (accuracy: one day) or when a user declares a map ready for review etc.
+- deletion/creation vs. removal/adding of elements
+  - deletion/creation (German: löschen/erzeugen):
+    The plant never existed.
+    Such elements actually get deleted from the database and can only be restored within the session using undo.
+    I.e. there are often columns named `created_date` but there usually is not a deletion date (with exception of maps which do not immediately get deleted).
+  - removal/adding (German: entfernen/hinzufügen):
+    Removal of elements assume that the element actually was on the map (physically) during some time (between adding and removing).
+    The database must keep removed elements, they never can be deleted.

+## Technical

 - Nextcloud map:
   A Nextcloud app which is used as overview where which garden is, see [here](https://apps.nextcloud.com/apps/maps).
 - GeoMap: